bredmor/bredenlabs.com/index.md

 ## Contractor Services

-I currently provide Hosting, IT support, Web Security and Automation Consulting services to multiple small businesses.
-While I am not actively seeking new clients, please feel free to contact me using [the form in the sidebar](#contact).
+I currently provide Hosting, IT support, Web Security and Automation Consulting services to businesses of all sizes.
+Please feel free to contact me using [the form in the sidebar](#contact) and I'll get back to you via email or phone call.